 They are also responsible for filing all tax returns on time and as accurately as possible.
 The use of external advisors for tax return completion is also advised where local inhouse resource is not available.

-The FDs should develop good working relationships with tax authorities and respond in a friendly, timely and professional manner to their requests.
+The FDs should develop good working relationships with tax authorities and respond to their requests in a friendly, timely and professional manner.

 The FDs are responsible for all internal tax reporting; including maintaining and monitoring internal policies and procedures to manage tax risk and ensure:

 We recognise that tax is a complex subject and that sometimes help will be needed to evaluate our business decisions in relation to tax.
-As a guide our criteria are as follows:
+As a guide, we consider the following points when making these decisions:

-As a large business, the UK Group have our own Customer Compliance Manager at HMRC who we continue to have regular, open and honest dialogue with throughout the year.
-In addition to regular collaborative communication, the UK Group are subject to HMRC’s formal Business Risk Review (“BRR”) process.
-The BRR allows Lush to discuss our current, future and past tax risks in an open and collaborative manner, and allows significant items and tax specific matters to be raised, and their tax implications addressed.
-We are only human, and where inadvertent errors are identified, we ensure these are disclosed promptly to HMRC in order to agree any necessary corrections.
-When submitting our UK corporation tax returns and computations we ensure that appropriate reports are submitted to HMRC in order to support claims, such as Research and Development Expenditure Credits.
+As a large business, the UK Group has its own Customer Compliance Manager at HMRC who we have continued to have regular, open, and honest dialogue with throughout the year.
+In addition to regular collaborative communication, the UK Group is subject to HMRC’s formal Business Risk Review (“BRR”) process.
+The BRR allows Lush to discuss our current, future, and past tax risks in an open and collaborative manner and allows significant items and tax specific matters to be raised, and their tax implications addressed.

 Whilst our tax policy is driven by simplicity and transparency it is important to understand that we are in the business of manufacturing and retailing beautiful handmade cosmetics as well as inventing new products; some of which are protected by patents and trademarks.
 We are proud to have invented the bath bomb and our inventors work hard to deliver innovative and effective solid products to minimise the use of packaging (e.g. solid shampoo bars and shower gel).